 The key changes are:

 - The application form is easier to navigate, with clearer, simpler questions

-- Applicants for under £100,000 or less will not have to submit a full audience development plan unless their application is successful
+- Those applying for less than £100,000 will not have to submit a full audience development plan unless their application is successful

 - Partners will need to be more strongly represented in the application, and commit to best practice around data capture and sharing